greninja/PoU-Manifold/README.md

 A partition of unity is a useful, though technical, tool that helps us work in local coordinates.
 This can be a tricky matter when we’re doing things all over our manifold, since it’s almost never the case that the entire manifold fits into a single coordinate patch.
 A (smooth) partition of unity is a way of breaking the function with the constant value 1 up into a bunch of (smooth) pieces that are easier to work with.

 PoU subordinate to an open cover
+Here we are taking the sets in open cover to be coordinate patches of a atlas.

 ## Bump Functions: